richardgaywood/paydata.org/content/setting/how_stuff_works/hsw_sins.md

 ### Lifestyle SINs

-Every 'runner has a fake SIN (or perhaps  set of fake SINs) that they live their day-to-day lives under: buying groceries, paying rent, running their GridGuide subscription, that sort of thing.
+Every 'runner has a fake SIN (or perhaps a set of fake SINs) that they live their day-to-day lives under: buying groceries, paying rent, running their GridGuide subscription, that sort of thing.
 They don't use this for criminal work, because it would make them far too easy to track down.
 There is no overhead associated with this, it's absorbed in day-to-day living costs.

 Although they last a long time, these fake SINs aren't particularly good, and can't pass a lot of inspection.
 Most people interacting with it -- like 'runner's landlords -- most likely know it's fake, but aren't the kind of people who are looking too closely.
 This is one reason 'runners tend to live in the less gentrified neighbourhoods.